Read the descriptions of where you can serve, and then fill out the form at the bottom of the page!

 Friday Friends, VCC’s ministry to adults with disabilities, needs lots of volunteers to set up, cook, lead, and most of all…be a friend!

-On two Saturdays a year, VCC offers a day of fun for children with disabilities to give their parents a much needed rest.
-We need your help to pull this (much anticipated!) ministry off!
+On a few Saturdays a year, VCC offers a day of fun for children with disabilities to give their parents a much needed rest.
+We need your help to pull this ministry off!

 The primary purpose of the Compassion Ministry is to mobilize members of the congregation to provide “care” to others, primarily within the sphere of Valley Community Church.
 This ministry is organized into distinct teams, each having a specific function as described below.
 The Community Care Pastor will request volunteers for a specific need, and then any member of the appropriate team can volunteer to meet that particular need.